drdaemos/xc5-docs/en/getting_started/step_3_-_applying_logic_changes.md

 Before we start explaining general workflow of X-Cart, we must say that X-Cart uses **object-oriented paradigm**, which means that code is objects-based + code widely utilizes **inheritance** as well as uses polymorphism and encapsulation.
 We also can call X-Cart as **MVC** (Model - View - Controller) framework, because of three main class types in X-Cart:

-1.  [**Model** class]({{ baseurl_lang }}/basics/understanding_models.html) is a class that describes some entity.
+1.  {% link "**Model** class" B1F3WnQv %} is a class that describes some entity.
 Products, orders, users, payment gateways, etc are all model objects.
 All model classes are defined in files of the `<X-Cart>/classes/XLite/Model/` folder.
-2.  [**Viewer** class]({{ baseurl_lang }}/basics/working_with_viewer_classes.html) is a class that handles the output of HTML code to the client.
+2.  {% link "**Viewer** class" rkeo2b3XP %} is a class that handles the output of HTML code to the client.
 For example, in order to display an order page there is a bulk of viewer classes that takes info from order model, then processes it and finally outputs to the client.
 All viewer classes are defined in files of the `<X-Cart>/classes/XLite/View/` directory.
 3.  **Controller** class aims to make a preparation of data and application before viewer class starts the output of content.
 All controller classes are described in files of the `<X-Cart>/classes/XLite/Controller/` folder.

 # General X-Cart workflow